Amazing Leprechaun Stories for Kids

 2. The Night Before St. Patrick’s Day

 On the night before St. Patrick’s Day, everyone was asleep at home except Tim and Maureen.
-They were up late, carefully laying out traps of gold charms and rings in the hopes of catching a leprechaun…and his big pot of gold coins just as the legend goes.
+They were up late, carefully laying out traps of gold charms and rings in the hopes of catching a leprechaun…and his big pot of gold coins, just as the legend goes.
 They went back to bed, dreaming of shiny gold coins.
-The following day, Dad woke them up by playing his old bagpipes.
+The following day, Dad woke them up by playing with his old bagpipes.

 “Happy St. Paddy’s Day!” cried Dad, huffing a jolly tune on the pipes.

-They all sung old Irish songs and ate a breakfast of Mum’s green eggs.
+They all sang old Irish songs and ate a breakfast of Mum’s green eggs.
 Suddenly, they heard a crash come from their bedroom.
 The kids ran down the hallway to find their room in shambles.

 “What a mess!
 I bet the leprechaun’s here,” said Maureen.